 Review your nutrition strategy while ensuring your food choices support your training volume and intensity.

 Trying to improve endurance and strength at the same time (concurrently) is challenging.
 Here’s why:

-- Evidence suggests concurrent training can generate an “interference” effect, which will likely reduce your gains in strength [47, 48].
+- Evidence suggests concurrent training can generate an “interference” effect, likely reducing your gains in strength [47, 48].
 That’s a fancy way of saying that your strength progression and capacity will be blunted by all your time on the bike.
 If you’re comparing your strength gains to an athlete not spending hours on a bike, you’re not realistic.

-- On the flip side, fatigue from strength training can impair your cycling performance .
-In a practical sense, training strength and endurance concurrently require flexibility and purposeful planning.
+- Conversely, fatigue from strength training can impair your cycling performance .
+In a practical sense, training strength and endurance concurrently requires flexibility and purposeful planning.
 Ham-handedly forcing strength training on top of whatever you’re already doing on the bike isn’t likely to improve your cycling.

-When we acknowledge the complexity of concurrent training, it’s clear we need a few strategies in our training toolbox to help us smartly integrate strength and endurance throughout a varied season.
+When we acknowledge the complexity of concurrent training, we need a few strategies in our training toolbox to help us smartly integrate strength and endurance throughout a varied season.